charlestonsoftware/moneypress-cafepress/readme.txt

 = How To Install =

-The best way to install and update is to search "MoneyPress CafePress LE" in WordPress and install or update from there.
+The best way to install and update is to search "MoneyPress" in WordPress and install or update from there.

 To do it manually: